shellspec/shellspec/README.md

 This is the most basic Expectation.
 Evaluate the subject is the expected value.

 ```
 The    output     should      equal          4
     <- subject ->        <- matcher -> <- expected value ->
 ```

 *modifier* is modify *subject* before expectation.

 ```
 The     line 2     of    output      should equal 4
     <- modofier ->    <- subject ->
 ```

 *modifier* is chainable.

 ```
 The     word 1     of      line 2    of    output     should equal 4
-    <- multiple modifier -> <- subject ->
+    <- modifier ->    <- modifier ->    <- subject ->
 ```

 If modifier's first argument is number, you can use names for ordinal numbers.

 ```
 The second line    of    output     should equal 4
     <- modofier ->    <- subject ->
 ```

 #### Language chains